THE SEVEN DAY BLUEPRINT

 "In the beginning God created the heavens and the earth.
 The earth was without form, and void; and darkness was on the face of the deep.
 And the Spirit of God was hovering over the face of the waters.
 Then God said, “Let there be light”; and there was light.
 And God saw the light, that it was good; and God divided the light from the darkness.
 God called the light Day, and the darkness He called Night.
 So the evening and the morning were the first day."

-On the first day of Creation, God created our planet Earth.
-In regard to the "heavens", it is stated in II Cor 12:3-4 that God dwells in the "third heaven".
+On the first day of Creation God created what He calls "the heavens", and our planet which He calls "earth".
+In regard to "the heavens", it is stated in II Cor 12:3-4 that God dwells in the "third heaven".
 As He has existed eternally, so must His dwelling place have as well.
-Therefore the "heavens" created on this first day must be Earth's atmosphere, which is the first heaven, and the expanse for the universe, which is the second heaven.
+Therefore "the heavens" created on this first day must be Earth's atmosphere, which is the first heaven, and the expanse of the universe, which is the second heaven.

-We find these concepts being explained to Adam and Eve in Gen 2 where God shows them two trees, one being representative of His way, the other of the way of Satan.
+Further into the Creation narrative in Genesis 2, we find these concepts being explained to Adam and Eve where God shows them two trees, one being representative of His way, the other of the way of Satan.

-So we see that Heaven and Earth, and day and night, represent two totally opposite ways of life: good and evil, right and wrong, lawfulness and lawlessness, life and death.
+So we see that day and night represent these two totally opposite ways of life: good and evil, right and wrong, lawfulness and lawlessness, life and death.

-The first day of Creation pictures the contrast between God and Satan at the beginning of the first millennium.
+The first day of Creation pictures the contrast between God and Satan, from the very beginning of the first millennium.

 Day Two - Gen 1:6-8